In the budget category, our favorite option for a play yard is the good ol’ Graco Pack ‘n Play.

 There are basically three main options worth considering, which can be a bit confusing.
 I mean, how different can they really be, right?
 That’s why we wanted to do a Pack ‘n Play review — to help you choose the right one for your family.

-The bare bones version of this classic will set you back ~$99 and will not let you down.
-It doesn’t have much by way of bells and whistles, but here’s the big secret: you really don’t need any!
-It DOES come with an insert that raises the base level of the sleeping surface, which is a big help with newborns when you’re laying them down/picking them up (however many zillion times a day… this part is definitely nice to have).
+The bare bones version of this classic will set you back ~$70 and will not let you down.
+It’s a little lighter (~19 pounds), and it doesn’t have much by way of bells and whistles, but here’s the big secret: you really don’t need any!
+You *may want to “upgrade” to the version that DOES come with a bassinet insert that raises the base level of the sleeping surface, because this is a big help with newborns when you’re laying them down/picking them up (however many zillion times a day… this part is definitely nice to have).
+It’s about an extra ten bucks; we think it’s worth it.

 Again, you can flip over the napper to reveal a diaper changing surface, but I honestly don’t know many parents who used this feature very much — it’s just a little awkward, so I always just used the changing table, or the floor/bed when we were traveling.

-If you want more bells and whistles, this one (~$220, below) adds storage underneath for diapers as well as an electronics module with music/soothing sounds and a vibration feature.
+If you want more bells and whistles, this one (~$329, below) adds a storage “cubicle” at the end for diapers and such as well as an electronics module with music/soothing sounds and a vibration feature.

-You can remove the seat and use it separately with this one:
+You can also remove the seat and use it separately with this one:

 You may also be interested in Pack ‘n Play-sized fitted sheets.
 You can also get a more permanent mattress to add comfort to your little one’s ZZZs, but you don’t need this until toddlerhood (or at all).
 If you do get a mattress, just be sure that you get one that’s meant to be used with the PNP!